jquery-dlya-slabih/vite-react-ssr/README.md

 - Render react components https://testing-library.com/docs/react-testing-library/intro/
 - Custom matchers to test the state of the DOM https://github.com/testing-library/jest-dom

+# Generating pwa assets

+For generating pwa assets:

+1. add to `public` folder your icon, name of icon must be `favicon.svg`
+2. use command `pnpm generate-pwa-assets`

+If you have any problems with canvas on macOS, use command `brew install pkg-config cairo pango libpng jpeg giflib librsvg`.

 # Lightning CSS

 Tailwind CSS v4.0 is designed for and tested on modern browsers, and the core functionality of the framework